jonathan-vella/secure-networking-hackathon/challenges/Challenge-05.md

 - Network presence in a new Azure region: Germany West Central.
 - The revised requirements for both instances now includes a WAF at a global level and mandatory SSL offloading.
 These are on top of the requirements described in the previous challenge.
-- On-premises connectivity to the database server.
 - Optimize the traffic routing based on geo-location and performance
 - Ensure end-users can still access the application in the case of a regional outage
 - All users should be using a single URL regardless of what region they are accessing the application from.
-Note: Your coach will share with you the public DNS name and SSL certificate.
+Note: Your coach will share with you the new public DNS name/s you will be using for this challenge.
 - Incoming traffic (i.e., global to regional) should only be allowed to originate from CMC's own global resources deployed in Azure.

-Since this is still a proof-of-concept, and time is a constraint, you can create a new VNET in Germany West Central and use VNET Peering to the VNET representing the on-premises network.

 ## Success Criteria

 - Present to your coach CMC's global network design with an updated environment diagram.
 - Explain your design decisions based on the requirements above.
-- Present the single URL for the app.
+- Present the single URL for the app by accessing the application (currently deployed in Sweden) from a browser.
-- Demonstrate how the solution would respond in the case of a regional outage from an end-user perspective and from the Azure administrator teams’ perspective that manage the workload.
+- Explain how your solution design would respond in the case of a regional outage from an end-user perspective and from the Azure administrator teams’ perspective that manage the workload.
-- Validate that the second instance of YADA has access to the on-premises database.
+- Explain how the solution would respond to a simulated DDoS attack.

 ### Survey and Feedback